damourChris/nuxt-notion-cms/README.md

 npx nuxi module add nuxt-notion-cms
 ```

 That's it!
-You can now use Nuxt Notion as your CMS in your Nuxt app ✨
+You can now use the Notion API in your Nuxt app ✨

 ## Contribution